Building your own wallboard can seem overwhelming, but is not super difficult. To build your wallboard:

 Once the desired widget is selected, the widget will appear on the wallboard, and will be ready to configure.

 - Click on the placed widget and select the "three dots" icon.

 Upon selecting the icon you will be presented with four options.

 - Go To Data - This is where you can select and configure the desired Realtime value.

 - Go to Design - This is where you can design the look of the widget (font size/color, borders, colors, etc.).

 - Duplicate - This will make a copy of the existing widget.
 You can then edit the duplicate to your liking

 - Delete - If you would like to remove the widget, select this option.

-Start by selecting the Title Value Widget from the list of widget options on the right hand side of your screen.
-The widget will now appear, and you can begin configuration.
+Start by selecting the Title Value Widget from the list of widget options on the right-hand side of your screen.
+The widget will appear and you can begin configuration.